 Operations Manager - Michael Carrington

-Michael Carrington currently serves as the Institutional Parole Supervisor at the Forest State Correctional Institution (SCI) in Marienville, PA.
+Michael Carrington currently serves as the Statewide Veteran's Coordinator for the PA Department of Corrections.
+Prior to this appointment in December of 2020, he served as the Institutional Parole Supervisor at the Forest State Correctional Institution (SCI) in Marienville, PA.
 Michael began his employment with the Commonwealth of Pennsylvania as a Corrections Officer in 2007, following an honorable discharge from the United States Marine Corps as a Sergeant in 2006.
 Also in 2006, he graduated Magna Cum Laude from Park University with a B.S.
 Degree in Criminal Justice, minor in Management.

 In September of 2008, he obtained a position with the PA Board of Probation and Parole as an Institutional Parole Agent.
 He was then promoted to Institutional Parole Supervisor in January of 2011.
-He is currently active as the Vice President for the Community Corrections Association of Pennsylvania (CCAPA), a trainer for the PA DOC/PBPP Leadership Development Course, a juvenile lifer support group facilitator, and a certified Trauma Informed Care trainer through the SAMHSAS GAINS Center.
+He is currently active as the Chair for the PA Governor's Advisory Council for Veteran's Services (Judiciary Committee), Vice President for the Community Corrections Association of Pennsylvania (CCAPA), a trainer for the PA DOC/PPB Leadership Development Course, and a certified Trauma Informed Care trainer through the SAMHSAS GAINS Center.